The Ultimate Guide To Joining A Startup

 • Today, eBay’s entire market cap is $25 billion.
 PayPal’s is $110 billion.

-• When a market is small but inspires products with broad use-cases – startups can benefit from creating a monopoly in that market, and then using those perks (improved economics, organic growth, passionate users) to expand into adjacent larger markets.
+• When a market is small but inspires products with broad use-cases—startups can benefit from creating a monopoly in that market.
+Then the monopoly perks—like organic growth and passionate users—help them reach adjacent markets.

 Facebook is in this category.
-Each person that joins and uses the product makes it more valuable for others by producing content and engaging.
+Each person who joins Facebook makes it more valuable for others by producing content and engaging.

 So, once you've decided you want to join a startup and have an idea of the type of startup you want to join, how do you get your dream job there?